TeamReposit/api-docs/source/index.html.md

 ```

 We use the Landlord's information to name them on the insurace policies which provide them with cover when a Reposit is completed.
+A landlord can be either a company or a person.

 | Parameter | Required? | Description                                               |
 | --------- | --------- | --------------------------------------------------------- |